dvorka/qtcreator-for-emacs-users/README.md

   `sudo apt-get build-dep qtcreator`
 * List **tags** in Git checkout:
   `git tag -l | grep 3.0.1`
-* Checkout tag corresponding to QtCreator you have:
+* Checkout tag corresponding to QtCreator you have e.g.
   `git checkout tags/v3.0.1`
-* If you did `--recursive` checkout above, you also have to checkout corresponding QBS sub-module (I failed to find the right one, therefore I skipped QBS as a workaround).
+* If you did `--recursive` clone above, you also have to checkout corresponding QBS sub-module (I failed to find the right one, therefore I skipped QBS as a workaround).
 * Check the status w/: